telepresenceio/telepresence/docs/reference/proxying.md

 This allows the Kubernetes or OpenShift cluster to talk to your local process as if it was running in the pod.

 By default the remote port and the local port match.
-Here we expose port 8080 as port 8080 on the remote Deployment:
+Here we expose port 8080 as port 8080 on a remote Deployment called `example`:

 ```console
 $ telepresence --expose 8080 --new-deployment example \